• Register Now for a Free Account!

 • You should attempt to book all shore excursions prior to the cruise.
 The sooner the better as the most popular excursions tend to book up months ahead of time.

 • You do not have to book shore excursions through the cruise line.
 Do a little homework before you go and you can book your excursions directly.
-Booking directly typically will save you some money, 20%+ in some cases.
+Booking directly typically will save you some money, 20%+ in some cases, and often offers smaller groups or more time in port.

-• First time cruisers may want to book through the cruise line to avoid the chance of picking a disreputable company.
+• First time cruisers may want to book through the cruise line to avoid the chance of picking a disreputable company and to ensure the ship waits if the tour is delayed.

 • When the ship is in port you can always come back on the ship to drop off packages, get changed, etc. and leave the ship again.
-Just remember to be back at least a half hour before the ship is scheduled to leave port.
+Remember to be back at least a half-hour before the ship is scheduled to leave port.
 Missing the ship is a good way to ruin your vacation and put a dent in your savings account trying to get back home.

 Back